codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do young cows eat lunch?
-In the calf-ateria.
+Why did the kid cross the playground?
+To get to the other slide.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
- 1. C++
+ 1. Static
- 2. Solaris OS
+ 2. Private
- 3. Python
+ 3. Public
- 4. Java
+ 4. Final

 <details>
   <summary>Answer</summary>
-  Java
+  Final
 </details>